crisis-cadres/praxis-hub/chapters/production.md

 ### Shelter & Housing

-Housing instability kills resilience.
-This is perhaps more towards the full employment end of the Crisis Continuum, but a Procurement Audit will almost always reveal the lion's share of expenses for a cadre going to rent or mortgage.
+We talked about housing, but instability here kills resilience.
+It's on the _full employment_ end of the Crisis Continuum, but a Procurement Audit will almost always reveal the lion's share of expenses for a cadre going to rent or mortgage.

-Low-cost building techniques like earthbag construction, straw bale walls, and timber framing—turn local materials into durable homes.
-Retrofitting existing structures can reinforce them against storms, fires, and power outages.
-And when disaster strikes, the ability to deploy emergency shelters can mean the difference between survival and suffering.

 ### Energy & Utilities

 The modern world runs on a fragile web of centralized power.
 Decentralized energy reduces vulnerability.
+Solar panels, micro-hydro, wind turbines, and biogas digesters all are viable options that fit well within the idea of appropriate production.

-Solar panels on rooftops, micro-hydro systems in nearby streams, biogas digesters turning waste into fuel, all are viable options.
-But take care that manual backups are in place like hand pumps, wood stoves, and mechanical tools that can operate without electricity.
+At the same time, we must take care that manual backups are in place like hand pumps, wood stoves, and mechanical tools that can operate without electricity.
 Ensure a lack of energy does not present a single point of failure.

 ### Medicine & Hygiene